springernature/bandiera-client-node/README.md

 var client = bandiera.createClient('http://your-bandiera-server.com');
 ```

 Each method of the client requires a callback.
-These callbacks accepts two arguments, the first is an error object or `null` the second contains the response.
+These callbacks accept two arguments, the first is an error object or `null` the second contains the response.

 Get features for all groups: